tenzir/tenzir/web/blog/vast-v2.4/index.md

 The new bindings support analyzing data from VAST using industry-standard Python libraries, like Pandas.

-This is all enabled by our committment to open standards: VAST leverages Apache Arrow as its in-memory data representation.
+This is all enabled by our commitment to open standards: VAST leverages Apache Arrow as its in-memory data representation.
 The Python bindings make it easy to use VAST's security-specific data types.
 For example, when running a query, IP addresses, subnets, and patterns automatically convert to the Python-native